Registration with the Open University

 - a detailed timetable for completion of the project.

-The Research Degree Coordinator, in consultation with the supervisor and student and, will provide and submit the registration paperwork and assist in the formation of a Student Advisory Committee.
+The Research Degree Coordinator, in consultation with the supervisor and student and, will provide and submit the application paperwork and assist in the formation of a Student Advisory Committe.
+Registration is subject to the review and approval of the OU Research Degrees Committee.

 While a graduate student in good standing, the Stowers Institute will pay tuition and applicable fees to the Open University.
-The graduate student will receive a regular stipend (approximately $30,000 for the 2013-14 year) paid in accordance with the pay practices of the Stowers Institute plus applicable benefits including medical, pharmacy, and dental insurance coverage.
+The graduate student will receive regular pay, paid in accordance with the payroll practices of the Stowers Institute plus applicable benefits including medical, pharmacy, and dental insurance coverage.

 The Stowers Institute will normally reimburse reasonable travel expenditure up to a maximum of $2000 of relocation expenses for an overseas student’s move to the U.S. once a position has been offered.
 Assistance in arranging any necessary Visa and travel are provided by our Institute Administrative Team.